hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 ### Approach of this Implementation Guide

-AU Base is designed to serve as a [base layer](relationship.html) within the broader context of FHIR implementations in an Australian healthcare environment.
-AU Base is definitional in nature and not intended for standalone implementation or to provide direction on what to do in particular use cases.
-It defines an additional set of localised options in addition to what is available in the FHIR standard for use in Australia including extensions (and associated search parameters), terminology, and profiles.
+AU Base is designed to serve as a [base layer](relationship.html) within the broader context of FHIR implementations in the Australian healthcare environment.
+AU Base is definitional in nature and not intended for standalone implementation or to provide direction on what to do in a particular use case.

+AU Base defines an additional set of localised options in addition to what is available in the FHIR standard for use in Australia including extensions (and associated search parameters), terminology, and profiles.
 AU Base is the source of truth for nationally agreed local concepts such as Australian Medicare card number or Australian Indigenous Status.

-This definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and agreed at a national-level without the need for a separate project or to specify conformance requirements for a particular use case (i.e. Must Support, Obligation, Actors).
+This definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and agreed at a national-level without the need for a separate project or to specify conformance requirements for a particular use case.

-Implementers working with a common concept that has national usage are encouraged to submit for adoption into AU Base.
-AU Base supports national agreement of the definition of concepts in FHIR and does not require a new project, e.g. AU eRequesting or AU Patient Summary, to standardise a new concept for adoption in Australia.

-This alignment allows general processing and simpler exchange of information from one implementation guide domain to another without the need for extensive integration translation tasks.
-This becomes more useful as the number of specific use case implementation guides expands and the potential issues of movement of information into and out of multiple domains of interest is addressed.

 For representation and use of local concepts, Australian realm IGs and implementers are expected to (in order of precedence):
 * use the core FHIR extension, search parameter, or operation where available, otherwise
 * use the AU Base defined extension, search parameter, or operation where available, otherwise
-* use the domain-specific IG defined extension, search parameter, or operation, otherwise
+* use the domain-specific IG (e.g. AU Patient Summary or AU eRequesting) defined extension, search parameter, or operation, otherwise
 * define locally, the necessary extensions, search parameters, and operations in an IG and make available

 For a directly implementable usage of AU Base it is recommended that [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/) is adopted.

+Implementers working with a common concept, that has national usage, are encouraged to submit for adoption into AU Base.

 #### Scope of AU Base FHIR Artefacts

-HL7 AU Base, as the Australian extension of the base FHIR standard, defines:
+HL7 AU Base, as the Australian extension of the core FHIR standard (including extension pack and THO), defines:
 * Extensions for local concepts e.g. Australian Indigenous Status, Subsidised Concurrent Supply
-* Search parameters to support Australian use concepts, where there is no native FHIR search parameter
+* Search parameters to support Australian use concepts
-* Terminology for use in an Australian context
+* Terminology localised for use in an Australian context
   * concepts unique to Australia e.g communication languages unique to Australia, Australian Medicines Terminology (AMT), discharge disposition codes
   * usage localised to Australia e.g. nationally endorsed clinical reference sets represented as value sets
 * Profiles for use in an Australian context: